cube-drone/rt0/players-guide/src/player/card_index.md

 most people are happy to reinterpret vague statements into their own frame of reference and volunteer a lot of information about themselves.

-It doesn't take Sherlock Holmes to see a Patagonia vest and a ten thousand dollar watch and say "Your connection to the financial world brings you a lot of pain, but also provides welcome structure to your life".
+It's also quite easy to fold in existing, ambient information about the target: it doesn't take Sherlock Holmes to see a Patagonia vest and a Cartier watch and say "Your connection to the financial world brings you a lot of pain, but also provides welcome structure to your life".

 It's also much easier to remember a spookily accurate prediction as a wild and unlikely coincidence, while